 Floral tape is one thing you definitely need!
 It’s a super inexpensive way to keep your flowers together seamlessly.

 Another must have is floral wire!
-The nice thing about these are there’s enough to make multiple flower crowns or use them for other bouquets.
+The nice thing about this wire is there’s enough to make multiple flower crowns or use it for other bouquets.

 If you don’t have wire cutters in general, definitely pick up a pair!
 You won’t be able to cut through the floral wire without them.

 You can also buy this trio on Amazon!